James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 sta $d412 = 8D 12 D4
 ```

-This line is very similar to the last step since the value stored in the CPU's accumulator (from the `STA` instruction) is being written to two memory addresses — 0xD40F and 0xD412.
+This line is very similar to the last step since the value stored in the CPU's accumulator (from the `LDA` instruction) is being written to two memory addresses — 0xD40F and 0xD412.

 > **Sidenote:** The more observant readers of this post may notice that later on, I forget to enter these three bytes when I type in my assembled program!
 Fortunately, the ommission of this line does not appear to be detrimental to the execution of the program, so I'd call my blunder a small (accidental) optimisation!